hirefire/hirefire-resource-ruby/README.md

 ## Release

 1. Update the `HireFire::VERSION` constant.
+2. Update Gemfile locks with `bundle` and `bundle exec appraisal`.
-2. Ensure that `CHANGELOG.md` is up-to-date.
+3. Ensure that `CHANGELOG.md` is up-to-date.
-3. Commit changes with `git commit`.
+4. Commit changes with `git commit`.
-4. Create a `git tag` matching the new version (e.g., `v1.0.0`).
+5. Create a `git tag` matching the new version (e.g., `v1.0.0`).
-5. Push the new git tag.
+6. Push the new git tag.
 Continuous Integration will handle the distribution process.

 ## License